wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento2/faq/refunding-magento2.md

 You can also refund from your [MultiSafepay Control](https://merchant.multisafepay.com)

-If you have more questions about refunds, please check out our [FAQ on refunds](/faq/refunds).
+{{< blue-notice >}}
+If you have upgraded from the deprecated plugin to the new one, refunding orders with payment methods from the deprecated plugin is not possible inside Magento.
+These orders can be refunded via [MultiSafepay Control](https://merchant.multisafepay.com) instead.
+{{< /blue-notice >}}

+{{< blue-notice >}}
-_Note: Refunding from the Magento 2 backend is disabled when the order has a Fooman Surcharge.
-It is still possible to refund those orders through [MultiSafepay Control](https://merchant.multisafepay.com)_
+Refunding from the Magento 2 backend is disabled when the order has a Fooman Surcharge.
+It is still possible to refund those orders through [MultiSafepay Control](https://merchant.multisafepay.com)
+{{< /blue-notice >}}

+For more information about refunds, please check out our [documentation on refunds](/faq/refunds).